Txt2Vid: Ultra-Low Bitrate Compression of Talking-Head Videos via Text: Abstract

 In this work, we propose and demonstrate a pipeline which can compress videos to text and reconstruct the videos from text using state-of-the-art deep learning based decoders.
-The focus of our work is on audio-video (AV) content transmitted from webcams during video conferencing or webinars.
+Given the recent extreme need and reliance on video conferencing, the focus of our work is on audio-video (AV) content transmitted from webcams during video conferencing or webinars.
 Current compression codecs (such as H.264 \cite{wiegand2003overview} or AV1 \cite{chen2018overview} for videos and AAC \cite{brandenburg1999mp3} for audio) lossily compress the input AV content by discarding details that have the least impact on user experience.
-However, the distortion measures targeted by these codecs are often low-level and attempt to penalize deviation from the original pixel values, or audio samples.
-But in reality, what matters most is the final quality-of-experience (QoE) when this media stream is shown to a human end-consumer \cite{chen2014qos}.
-Thus, in our proposed pipeline, instead of working with pixel-wise fidelity metrics we directly approximate the original content such that the QoE is maintained.
-Figure \ref{fig_motivation} shows an example output of our proposed pipeline that can achieve similar QoE compared to a standard codec.
-However, our output is at a bitrate of $\sim 30$s) since playback can be looped.
-Thus, at the receiver, the driving video can be obtained prior to decoding the text message from a particular sender.
-Note that there can be multiple driving videos available at the decoder corresponding to different senders.
-Therefore during typical operation, a ``User ID'' to identify the appropriate driving video (as well as voice profile for reconstructed audio) needs to be transmitted.
-The driving video can be ignored when calculating transmission rate because it needs to be transmitted only once for a particular sender-receiver pair.
+However, the distortion measures targeted by these codecs are often low-level and attempt to penalize deviation from the original pixel values or audio samples.
+But in reality, what matters most is the final quality-of-experience (QoE) when a compressed media stream is shown to a human end-consumer \cite{chen2014qos}.
+Thus, in our proposed pipeline, instead of working with pixel-wise fidelity metrics we recreate the original content such that the QoE is maintained.
+Figure \ref{fig_motivation} contrasts the conventional compression approaches with our Txt2Vid approach.
+While conventional approaches typically require $\sim 100$ bps by compressing videos to text.
+This can lead to multiple orders of magnitude compression advantage if we can achieve similar QoE as the conventional approaches in the low-bitrate regime.